Sulpitz/QuickHeal/README.md

 - Heal sent from other players via HealComm will now be considered for player that is target of target prioity healing
 - Priests will now heal the player with the most health missing
 - Paladin will now heal the player with the lowest amount of health
+- For Paladins healing out of fight will now use the same spells as infight